MicrochipTech/RNBD451_BLE_HEART_RATE_SENSOR/README.md

 ## 5. Harmony MCC Configuration<a name="step5">

-### Getting started with adding RNBD451 Add-on Board to Heart Rate application with SAME51.
+### Updating the SAME51 Heart Rate application with RNBD451.

 | Tip | New users of MPLAB Code Configurator are recommended to go through the [overview](https://onlinedocs.microchip.com/pr/GUID-1F7007B8-9A46-4D03-AEED-650357BA760D-en-US-6/index.html?GUID-AFAB9227-B10C-4FAE-9785-98474664B50A) |
 | :- | :- |